Infpowertower/clico/README.md

 ## Features

 - Realistic Earth globe with texture mapping
+- Terrain elevation using displacement mapping
+- Progressive loading of high-resolution elevation data
 - Cloud layer with slow rotation
 - Starry background
+- Level of Detail (LOD) for performance optimization
 - Interactive controls:
   - Left-click and drag to rotate the globe
   - Mouse wheel to zoom in and out